mikejamesgreco/windows-sandbox-configs/README.md

 ```

 ### 🛑 LFS Download Failures?
 Bandwidth May Be Exceeded
 GitHub LFS has a **1GB monthly bandwidth limit**.
 If you see errors when downloading LFS-tracked files, it may be due to exceeding this limit.
-In this case, manually download the required files from their respective vendor or project site and place them in the appropriate `installers/` directory.
+In this case, manually download the required files from their respective vendor or project site and place them in the appropriate `installers/` or `common/` directory.

 For example, if the Eclipse installer fails to download:
 1. Go to the official Eclipse website: [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/)
 2. Download the required version.
-3. Place it in the `installers/` directory manually.
+3. Place it in the `installers/` or `common` directory manually.

 This ensures your sandbox configurations work correctly even if GitHub LFS bandwidth is exceeded.